 Cat-Cow Pose

-Known in Sanskrit as Marjaryasana or Bitilasana, Cat-Cow Pose is a simple vinyasa (linking breath and movement) that offers several benefits.
-It stretches the back and neck, strengthens the wrists, and enhances self-awareness by promoting a slow rhythm that integrates both flexion and extension of the spine.
+Known in Sanskrit as Marjaryasana or Bitilasana, Cat-Cow Pose is a simple vinyasa linking breath and movement that offers many benefits.
+It stretches the back and neck, strengthens the wrists, and enhances self-awareness by integrating spine flexion and extension.
+It’s one of the best yoga poses and a great addition to any yoga poses list for building flexibility and mindfulness.

 Experience the calming benefits of this gentle yoga stretch that enhances self-awareness and activates the parasympathetic nervous system watch the practice in this YouTube short.